Don't Wanna Know: Commercial performance

-"Don't Wanna Know" was number one on the US iTunes chart after its release.
-Since its release, the song debuted at number 56 on the Billboard Hot 100 on October 29, 2016, and jumped to number 9 in its second week on November 5.
-It later peaked at number 6, becoming the band's 12th and Lamar's third top 10.
+The song debuted at number 56 on the Billboard Hot 100 on October 29, 2016, and jumped to number 9 in its second week on November 5.
+It later peaked at number 6, becoming the band's 12th and Lamar's third top ten hit.

 Music video

 The music video for "Don't Wanna Know" was directed by David Dobkin and does not include Lamar, instead using the song's original version.
-It was shot in August 2016, in Los Angeles, and premiered on The Today Show, on October 14, 2016.
+It was shot starting on August 28, 2016, in Los Angeles, and premiered on The Today Show, on October 14, 2016.
 The video spoofed the augmented reality game Pokémon Go.

 In the video, Adam Levine is dressed as a blue turtle dealing with heartbreak over an orange played by Sarah Silverman, with the Maroon 5 members also dressed the various costumes.
 In certain scenes, they're being chased and hiding from people who play the game to capture a creature onto the phone and other times eliminate themselves, as well as the set of shooting a music video in the studio complete with film crew, the band performing in a concert and the house party.
 The video also features cameos from Ed Helms, Amanda Cerny, Shaquille O'Neal and Vince Vaughn.

 Promotion

-Upon the song being released; the song was revealed to be in the dance rhythm video game Just Dance 2017.
+Upon the song being released, it was revealed to be included in the dance rhythm video game Just Dance 2017.
 In November 2016, Maroon 5 collaborated with Tumblr to launch a promotional campaign known as the Don't Wanna Know Confessional Wall, where encouraging fans to submit of their own darkest secrets, allowing them to write the wall in the most creative way possible.
 The wall is located at La Brea Avenue in Los Angeles.
 It is also nominated at the 2017 Shorty Awards for Best Use of Tumblr.
 In December 2016, another campaign from Musical.ly, where fans to sing a lip sync video and chance to win a signed guitar.